 You can assign resources only to users.
 You cannot assign them to groups or containers.
-If the resource is mapped to a role then the role can be assigned to a group or container resulting in assignment of mapped resource to all the users in that group or container.
+If a resource is mapped to a role, that role can be assigned to a group or container resulting in an assignment of mapped resource to all the users in that group or container.

-Before you can assign resources to users, these resources must be defined in the Identity Manager Resource Catalog.
-The Resource Catalog is a storage repository of all resources definitions and supporting data needed by the Role and Resource Subsystem.
-The Resources tab of the Roles and Resource Administrator allows you to view resources that have been previously defined in the Resource Catalog.
-It also lets you create new resources and modify, delete, and assign existing resources.
+Before you can assign resources to users, the resources must be defined in Identity Manager.
+Identity Manager stores resources in the Resource Catalog of the User Application.
+The Resource Catalog also stores the supporting data needed by the Role and Resource Subsystem, which is the underlying infrastructure for roles-based provisioning module.
+All the defined resources are displayed in the Resource Catalog.
+You can create new resources, and modify, delete, and assign the existing resources.